 In this paper, I empirically show that there are firm-level lumpy investments that are inelastic to interest rate dynamics, thus not smoothed out by changes in the interest rate after aggregation.
 Therefore, irrelevance result does not hold even in general equilibrium if a model captures those interest-inelastic firms.
 I conclude that large firms' lumpy investments contributes to nonlinear aggregate fluctuations under the interest-inelasticity.

-Relatedly, Koby and Wolf (2019) shows that observed dampening effect of factor price is not as strong as the implied level in models with fixed cost.
-Specifically, the paper empiriwhere large firms become extremely inelastic to the operating environment.
+This is a consistent result with Koby and Wolf (2020) which shows the observed dampening effect of factor price is not as strong as the implied level in models with fixed cost, using the semi-elasticity where large firms become extremely inelastic to the operating environment.